santoshdahal12/santoshdahal12/README.md

 ## 2025 Highlight

+**April -Present** UMMS (GallionHealth)

+🌟  Full-time at a startup, UMMS (GallionHealth).
+Also building a side project in stealth focused on local service access, and casually exploring a community-driven app for music learners.

 **Dec 16-Feb 18** Verizon

 🌟  Spearheaded and led Backend API, DB design, setup AWS Infrastructure, deployment and ETL automation for data pull/sync for Verizon Design System